erights/quasiParserGenerator/test/tinyses/tinyses.md

 **TinySES** is a static, absorbed subset of SES.
 TinySES approximates the smallest useful subset of SES that is still pleasant to program in using the objects-as-closures pattern.
-TinySES omits "this" and classes.
+TinySES omits `this` and classes.
 Once initialized, the API surface of a TinySES object must be tamper-proofed before exposure to clients.
 TinySES is not intended to run legacy code or code that uses inheritance.